thelastn0b0dy/SoloTestSolver/README.md

 # SoloTestSolver
 A Program that bruteforces all solutions for solo test

-(Not even finished half of what i should do yet, it wont even compile)
+(Not even finished half of what i should do yet)